Hamm, North Rhine-Westphalia: Miscellaneous

-In 2006 Hamm was the first city to accomplish a "Ratsbürgerentscheid" (citizens decision).
+In 2006 Hamm was the first city to accomplish a "Ratsbürgerentscheid" (literally: "council's citizens decision").
 Subject of the plebiscite was a plan to build a 43 ha city lake (2007–2010) near the city centre.
 136,521 citizens were entitled to vote, 57,563 used that possibility and 56.9% refused their approbation for the project.
 As minimal vote 20% (of the total 136,521 voters) had to decide between one of the possibilities (20% for Yes or 20% for NO).
 The city council accepted the voting and stopped the plans.

 This procedure is planned for future projects in NRW.

 Also in Hamm established was the "Baugerichtstag e.
 V." a society organizing a congress about the German building law.
 The congress is held in a two years term.